 Example Property Manager Job Description (2022)

-Free property manager job description template.
+Free property manager job description.
 A property manager is a professional charged with overseeing a real estate property.
 A property manager may work independently or as part of a firm, managing a property for a fee.
 This is to replace an owner who is unable to personally attend to the maintenance and general care of a commercial or residential property.

 Property managers are sometimes referred to as onsite managers or as a real estate asset manager.

 Property Manager Job Description Sample

 Our property owner is seeking a good property manager who can assist with rental property management.
 The residential property manager will work closely with the landlord, oversee tenant requests, tenant complaints, rent collection, and apartment complex general maintenance.
 And oversee the lease agreement signing process, collect a security deposit from each new tenant, and field potential tenants to the condominium.

 Property Manager Duties and Responsibilities